Siege of Bintan: The approach to the city

-The Portuguese began by bombarding a stockade Mahmud had built on an islet by the entrance to the canal, with the galleon, a carrack and the two batels protected by pavises and heavy rope mats.
-The Malays responded with their own artillery which however was lighter than those of the Portuguese.
-Unable to seriously damage their vessels, the Malays abandoned the islet an hour later and the Portuguese captured 20 light artillery pieces there.
+The Portuguese began by bombarding a stockade Mahmud Shah had built on an islet by the entrance to the canal, with the galleon, a carrack and the two batels protected by pavises and heavy rope mats.
+The Sultan's forces responded with their own artillery which was lighter than those of the Portuguese.
+Unable to seriously damage their vessels, the Sultan's forces abandoned the islet an hour later and the Portuguese captured 20 light artillery pieces there.
 The following day, the Portuguese proceeded in similar manner against another stockade located on another islet protecting the channel, which was likewise abandoned.

-The Portuguese then set about painstakingly removing the hundreds of wooden stakes driven onto the muddy channel floor blocking the entrance of the heavy ships, and made of a wood the Portuguese dubbed pau-ferro, literally, "iron-wood", all while under fire of the Malay artillery.
+The Portuguese then set about painstakingly removing the hundreds of wooden stakes blocking the entrance of the heavy ships, and made of a wood the Portuguese dubbed pau-ferro, literally, "iron-wood", all while under fire of the Sultan's artillery.

-At the end of ten days, the Portuguese were attacked by a flotilla of 30 lancharas and 2000 men dispatched by an ally of Sultan Mahmud, the Sultan of Pahang, then at war with the Portuguese.
-They retreated after a stiff but brief fight and the Portuguese captured 18 vessels.
+After ten days, the Portuguese were attacked by a flotilla of 30 lancharas and 2,000 men dispatched by an ally of Sultan Mahmud, the Sultan of Pahang, then at war with the Portuguese.
+They retreated after a stiff but brief fight in which the Portuguese captured 18 vessels.

-After 24 days, all stakes had been removed and the Portuguese anchored their fleet close to the main Malayan bulwark that defended the city and the bridge.
+After 24 days, all stakes had been removed and the Portuguese anchored their fleet close to the main bulwark that defended the city and the bridge.

 Battle within the channel

-Very early the following day, the Malays attacked with their 20 last remaining oarships the Portuguese galley and caravel, which were closest to the city.
-Both vessels were grappled and boarded, but the Malays were unable to overcome their defenders before being themselves forced to retreat by the two Portuguese longboats equipped with heavy-caliber artillery, led by Pedro de Mascarenhas, who had boarded a boat with twenty soldiers.
-13 oarships were captured, and the Malay admiral was found among the dead.
+Very early the following day, the Sultan's forces attacked the Portuguese galley and caravel with their 20 oarships as they were closest to the city.
+Both vessels were grappled and boarded, but the Sultan's forces were unable to overcome their defenders before being forced to retreat by the two Portuguese longboats equipped with heavy-caliber artillery, led by Pedro de Mascarenhas, who had boarded a boat with twenty soldiers.
+13 oarships were captured, and the Sultan's admiral was found among the dead.

 Assault on the city

-That night, the Portuguese learned from a Malay boy that the city could be most easily stormed via the bridge, and these informations were confirmed by a Portuguese POW who had fled the city.
+That night, the Portuguese learned from a Malay boy that the city could be most easily stormed via the bridge, and this information was confirmed by a Portuguese POW who had fled the city.

 Very early on the following day, Mascarenhas landed 100 Portuguese soldiers and 300 Malays on the island on which the city of Bintan stood, and under the protection of the ships artillery had a small stockade equipped with light artillery built on the beach.
-Believing the Portuguese would assault the city from there, the Malays concentrated most of their forces on the city facing that side.
+Believing the Portuguese would assault the city from there, the Sultan's forces concentrated most of their forces on the city facing that side.

 As midnight approached however, Mascarenhas personally led 300 Portuguese soldiers, 100 combat slaves and Malay auxiliaries ashore on the crescent shaped island, through the muddy mangrove swamp that at times covered the Portuguese to their waists, in the middle of pitch-black darkness in absolute silence.